MicrosoftDocs/win32/desktop-src/wmformat/using-a-voice-editing-decision-list--deprecated.md

 ---
 title: Using a Voice Editing Decision List
-description: For current documentation on Windows Media codecs and digital signal processors, see Windows Media Audio and Video Codec and DSP APIs. ms.assetid: fc08676e-8a4d-415b-a8d3-63f25d9d3277
+description: For current documentation on Windows Media codecs and digital signal processors, see Windows Media Audio and Video Codec and DSP APIs. | Using a Voice Editing Decision List ms.assetid: fc08676e-8a4d-415b-a8d3-63f25d9d3277
 keywords:
 - Using a Voice Editing Decision List windows Media Format